TprTruck/vapjs-template/template/docs/user-guide.md

 # User Guide

-All information for developers using `ethjs-signer` should consult this document.
+All information for developers using `ETHJS_MODULE_TEMPLATE_NAME` should consult this document.

 ## Install

 ```
-npm install --save ethjs-signer
+npm install --save ETHJS_MODULE_TEMPLATE_NAME
 ```

 ## Usage